If you are planning a visit to the Statue of Liberty, don’t get caught up in all the talk about the Statue of Liberty’s

 6. You may miss Immigration Museum in Ellis Island

 Your visit to the Statue’s Crown and back can take anywhere from 3.5 hours to 5 hours, depending on the month.

 Since you can’t use ticket printouts from home for Crown Reserve tickets, you must collect your tickets at the ticket offices in Liberty State Park (NJ) or Battery Park (NY).

-Then you must stand in the line for the primary security check to board the ferry.
+Then, you must stand in line for the primary security check to board the ferry.

 Since Crown tickets are timed, you will have to wait for your slot to arrive and then line up for the secondary security check.